FIRM

 proceedings (A.H. and B.H. v.
 Alberta and C.U. v.
 Alberta).

-residing in those facilities.
+those facilities.

-inquiries (1992-1993 and 2001-2003) into police shootings of civilians and is
+(1992-1993 and 2001-2003) into police shootings of civilians and is counsel in

-counsel in related civil litigation (2001 to date).
+related civil litigation (2001 to date).

 Firm Projects:

-They include developing and offering multimedia programmes on: children's
+They include developing and offering multimedia

 LEWIS, DAY LAW FIRM